eZmaxinc/eZmax-SDK-go/docs/EzsigntemplatepackagesignermembershipRequestCompound.md

 NewEzsigntemplatepackagesignermembershipRequestCompoundWithDefaults instantiates a new EzsigntemplatepackagesignermembershipRequestCompound object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetPkiEzsigntemplatepackagesignermembershipID

-`func (o *EzsigntemplatepackagesignermembershipRequestCompound) GetPkiEzsigntemplatepackagesignermembershipID() int32`

-GetPkiEzsigntemplatepackagesignermembershipID returns the PkiEzsigntemplatepackagesignermembershipID field if non-nil, zero value otherwise.

-### GetPkiEzsigntemplatepackagesignermembershipIDOk

-`func (o *EzsigntemplatepackagesignermembershipRequestCompound) GetPkiEzsigntemplatepackagesignermembershipIDOk() (*int32, bool)`

-GetPkiEzsigntemplatepackagesignermembershipIDOk returns a tuple with the PkiEzsigntemplatepackagesignermembershipID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPkiEzsigntemplatepackagesignermembershipID

-`func (o *EzsigntemplatepackagesignermembershipRequestCompound) SetPkiEzsigntemplatepackagesignermembershipID(v int32)`

-SetPkiEzsigntemplatepackagesignermembershipID sets PkiEzsigntemplatepackagesignermembershipID field to given value.

-### HasPkiEzsigntemplatepackagesignermembershipID

-`func (o *EzsigntemplatepackagesignermembershipRequestCompound) HasPkiEzsigntemplatepackagesignermembershipID() bool`

-HasPkiEzsigntemplatepackagesignermembershipID returns a boolean if a field has been set.

-### GetFkiEzsigntemplatepackagemembershipID

-`func (o *EzsigntemplatepackagesignermembershipRequestCompound) GetFkiEzsigntemplatepackagemembershipID() int32`

-GetFkiEzsigntemplatepackagemembershipID returns the FkiEzsigntemplatepackagemembershipID field if non-nil, zero value otherwise.

-### GetFkiEzsigntemplatepackagemembershipIDOk

-`func (o *EzsigntemplatepackagesignermembershipRequestCompound) GetFkiEzsigntemplatepackagemembershipIDOk() (*int32, bool)`

-GetFkiEzsigntemplatepackagemembershipIDOk returns a tuple with the FkiEzsigntemplatepackagemembershipID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetFkiEzsigntemplatepackagemembershipID

-`func (o *EzsigntemplatepackagesignermembershipRequestCompound) SetFkiEzsigntemplatepackagemembershipID(v int32)`

-SetFkiEzsigntemplatepackagemembershipID sets FkiEzsigntemplatepackagemembershipID field to given value.

-### GetFkiEzsigntemplatepackagesignerID

-`func (o *EzsigntemplatepackagesignermembershipRequestCompound) GetFkiEzsigntemplatepackagesignerID() int32`

-GetFkiEzsigntemplatepackagesignerID returns the FkiEzsigntemplatepackagesignerID field if non-nil, zero value otherwise.

-### GetFkiEzsigntemplatepackagesignerIDOk

-`func (o *EzsigntemplatepackagesignermembershipRequestCompound) GetFkiEzsigntemplatepackagesignerIDOk() (*int32, bool)`

-GetFkiEzsigntemplatepackagesignerIDOk returns a tuple with the FkiEzsigntemplatepackagesignerID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetFkiEzsigntemplatepackagesignerID

-`func (o *EzsigntemplatepackagesignermembershipRequestCompound) SetFkiEzsigntemplatepackagesignerID(v int32)`

-SetFkiEzsigntemplatepackagesignerID sets FkiEzsigntemplatepackagesignerID field to given value.

-### GetFkiEzsigntemplatesignerID

-`func (o *EzsigntemplatepackagesignermembershipRequestCompound) GetFkiEzsigntemplatesignerID() int32`

-GetFkiEzsigntemplatesignerID returns the FkiEzsigntemplatesignerID field if non-nil, zero value otherwise.

-### GetFkiEzsigntemplatesignerIDOk

-`func (o *EzsigntemplatepackagesignermembershipRequestCompound) GetFkiEzsigntemplatesignerIDOk() (*int32, bool)`

-GetFkiEzsigntemplatesignerIDOk returns a tuple with the FkiEzsigntemplatesignerID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetFkiEzsigntemplatesignerID

-`func (o *EzsigntemplatepackagesignermembershipRequestCompound) SetFkiEzsigntemplatesignerID(v int32)`

-SetFkiEzsigntemplatesignerID sets FkiEzsigntemplatesignerID field to given value.

-### GetIEzsigntemplatepackagesignermembershipCopy

-`func (o *EzsigntemplatepackagesignermembershipRequestCompound) GetIEzsigntemplatepackagesignermembershipCopy() int32`

-GetIEzsigntemplatepackagesignermembershipCopy returns the IEzsigntemplatepackagesignermembershipCopy field if non-nil, zero value otherwise.

-### GetIEzsigntemplatepackagesignermembershipCopyOk

-`func (o *EzsigntemplatepackagesignermembershipRequestCompound) GetIEzsigntemplatepackagesignermembershipCopyOk() (*int32, bool)`

-GetIEzsigntemplatepackagesignermembershipCopyOk returns a tuple with the IEzsigntemplatepackagesignermembershipCopy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetIEzsigntemplatepackagesignermembershipCopy

-`func (o *EzsigntemplatepackagesignermembershipRequestCompound) SetIEzsigntemplatepackagesignermembershipCopy(v int32)`

-SetIEzsigntemplatepackagesignermembershipCopy sets IEzsigntemplatepackagesignermembershipCopy field to given value.

-### HasIEzsigntemplatepackagesignermembershipCopy

-`func (o *EzsigntemplatepackagesignermembershipRequestCompound) HasIEzsigntemplatepackagesignermembershipCopy() bool`

-HasIEzsigntemplatepackagesignermembershipCopy returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)